-Section 37 - Organization
+Section 38 - Organization.

-The Board of Appeals shall choose its own chairman and an acting chairman to serve in his absence.
-The Board shall adopt rules of procedure governing the organization of the Board and the conduct of its meetings.
+The Planning Board shall choose its own chairman and an acting chairman to serve in his absence.
+The Planning Board shall adopt rules of procedure governing the organization of the Board and the conduct of its meetings.

-Section 38 - Meetings
+Section 39 - Meetings.

-1. Meetings of the Board shall be held as provided in rules of procedure adopted by the Board.
-The Board shall keep minutes of its proceedings, showing the vote of each member on each question and shall keep records of its hearings and other official actions.
+1. Meetings of the Planning Board shall be held as provided in rules of procedure adopted by the Board.
+The Planning Board shall keep minutes of its proceedings, showing the vote of each member on each question and shall keep records of its hearings and other official actions.
 If any member is absent or fails to vote, the minutes shall indicate such fact.
-The concurring vote of four members of the Board shall be necessary to reverse any order or decision of the Codes Enforcement Officer and/or the City Manager, or to decide in favor of any applicant on any matter over which the Board has jurisdiction.
+Every motion or resolution of the Planning Board shall require for its adoption the affirmative vote of a majority of all the members of the Planning Board.

-2. All hearings of the Board shall be open to the public and the minutes of Board meetings and hearings shall be a public record.
-Every rule or regulation, amendment or repeal thereof, order, requirement, decision or determination of the Board shall be filed immediately with the Codes Enforcement Officer and/or City Manager and shall be a public record.
+2. All hearings of the Planning Board shall be open to the public and the minutes of Board meetings and hearings shall be a public record.
+Every decision or determination of the Board shall be filed with the Codes Enforcement Officer and/or City Manager and shall be a public record.